 Further, as regulatory focus on privacy issues continues to increase and laws and regulations concerning the protection of personal information expand and become more complex, these potential risks to our business could intensify.
 Moreover, privacy and cybersecurity laws and regulations are evolving, and may continue to add additional compliance costs and legal risks.
 For example, the California legislature passed the California Consumer Protection Act (CCPA), which came into effect January 1, 2020.
 The CCPA requires companies doing business in California to disclose information regarding the collection and use of a consumer's personal data, and comply with certain qualified privacy rights requests, including rights to request deletion of or to stop the sale of their personal information.
-While the CCPA includes certain exemptions for data protected by HIPPA or in certain research contexts, the law covers a wide range of data we my process in other contexts.
+While the CCPA includes certain exemptions for data protected by HIPAA or in certain research contexts, the law covers a wide range of data we my process in other contexts.
 The CCPA also permits the imposition of civil penalties and expands existing state security laws by providing a private right of action for consumers in certain circumstances where consumer data is subject to a breach.
-The CCPA may be further amended or interpretations of the CCPA may continue to evolve with regulatory guidance.
-Moreover, several states are considering similar legislation.
-We are still evaluating whether and how the CCPA and similar evolving legislation will impact or operations and/or limit the ways in which we can provide services or use personal data collected while providing services.
-The U.S. Department of Health and Human Services (HHS) Office for Civil Rights, in partnership with the Healthcare and Public Health Sector Coordinating Council (HSCC), recently issued cybersecurity guidelines for healthcare organizations that reflect consensus-based, voluntary practices to cost-effectively reduce cybersecurity risks for organizations of various sizes.
-Although these HHS-backed guidelines entitled "Health Industry Cybersecurity Practices; Managing Threats and Protecting Patients," are voluntary, they are likely to serve as an important reference point for the healthcare industry.
+Interpretations of the CCPA may continue to evolve with regulatory guidance and enforcement actions from the California Attorney General.
+Additionally, the CCPA may be further amended, including through a referendum called the California Privacy Rights Act, which has qualified to be on the ballot in California in November 2020.
+Several states are also considering similar legislation.